-Lubricating Grease Industry Information
+Quick links to Lubricating Grease Information

-Because grease is such thick and viscous oil it will stay in positions that liquid lubricating oil would not, which is why for hard to reach spots on machines, or pieces that are not lubricated often, grease is the best choice.
-Viscosity refers to the fluidity of a substance.
+Because grease is such thick and viscous oil, it will stay in positions that liquid lubricating oil would not.
+This is why, for hard to reach spots on machines or pieces that are not lubricated often, grease is the best choice.
+Note: Viscosity refers to the fluidity of a substance.
 High viscosity means movement is limited, if at all present in the substance, while low viscosity suggests a substance that is in a liquid form.
-When lubricating grease is applied to a surface, it stays there for a long, long time.
+When lubricating grease is applied to a surface, it stays there for a long time.
+Grease is often applied to machinery using a grease dispenser called a grease gun, an apparatus designed for spot lubrication.
+It can also be attached to a permanent system within an industrial context, in which the grease will be automatically applied to the machine when necessary.
+Such systems can be expensive, since they must be run by computer programs, but they are worth it when dealing with large and very expensive machinery.
 Additional chemical additives can also be mixed into the grease formula for specific characteristics, such as adding anti-wear agents to keep the metal from abrasions and oxidation inhibitors to prolong the life of the grease.
 This is how most synthetic lubrications are developed, whether they be oil or grease.